|Sign up for an AWS account.||See Sign Up for AWS under Setting Up in the Amazon User Guide for Linux Instances.|

 To learn more, see AWS CloudFormation Documentation.

-If you are launching Teradata Database MPP instances, set up alerts so you will be notified when the database restarts after a node failure.
+If you are deploying Teradata Database MPP instances, set up alerts so you are notified when the database restarts after a node failure.
 See Node Failure Recovery.

-To learn about launching Teradata products one at a time, see Methods for Launching Software Solutions Separately.
+To learn about deploying Teradata products one at a time, see Methods for Deploying Software Solutions Separately.

 |Learn about AWS service limits and increase them in advance of the time that you need them.||Among other limits, Teradata recommends increasing the instance limits to support the Node Failure Recovery process.